Siigull/IMS/extract_data/maps_czechia/README.txt

 It can be dowloaded from https://download.geofabrik.de/europe/czech-republic.html# in raw directory index

-The files I have locally are
+The files I have locally are:
     - 140101.osm.pbf
     - 150101.osm.pbf
     - 160101.osm.pbf